gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 For each of its groups, the Group Manager maintains an association between the group name and the URI to the group-membership resource on one hand, and only the current Gid for that group on the other hand.
 That is, the Group Manager MUST NOT maintain an association between the former pair and any other Gid for that group than the current, most recent one.

-{{fig-group-names-req-resp}} gives an overview of the exchanges described above.
+{{fig-group-names-req-resp}} gives an overview of the exchanges described above, while {{fig-group-names-req-resp-ex}} shows an example.

 ~~~~~~~~~~~
                                                                 Group